magv/rat2c/README.md

 better.

-The power operation will be formatted as `pow(x,n)` in the output.
+The power operation will be formatted as `pow(x,n)` in the output (with integer `n` greater than 1).
 Fractional numbers will become `quo(num,den)`.
 The inverse operation will become `inv(x)`.
 These three functions should be appropriately defined by the user in the source code, for example for the `double` type one could use

     #include <math.h> // for pow(x,n)
     #define inv(x) ((double)1/(double)(x))